linkeddatalayouts/linkeddatalayouts.github.io/_pages/layouts.md

 ### `lidl:Composite`

-A `lidl:Composite` layout is made up of several parts or sub-elements, that we refer to as `lidl:Attributes`.
+A `lidl:Composite` layout is made up of an ordered list of several parts or sub-elements, that we refer to as `lidl:Attributes`.

 For example, a simple RGB pixel layout can be described as follows.